phyous/kindle-fmt/README.md

 (In ~/.bashrc or ~/.zshrc)
 > export PATH=$PATH:/path/to/kindle_fmt

 - You could probably bind this script to a hotkey combo to make life even easier.
-Kind of annoying having ot go to the terminal to apply formatting.
+Kind of annoying having to go to the terminal to apply formatting.

 ### TODO